-4.5 Deterministic lower bound via speedup simulation
+4.8 Deterministic lower bound via speedup simulation

 Our randomized lower bound implies also a stronger deterministic lower bound.
-The proof is again based on a speedup argument: a fast deterministic algorithm implies a faster randomized algorithm, which is in contradiction with Theorem 24.
-Our proof is similar to Chang et al. [11, Theorem 6], and the coloring algorithm follows the idea of Barenboim et al. [8, Remark 3.6].
+The proof is again based on a speedup argument: we show that the existence of a (too) fast deterministic algorithm implies the existence of an even faster deterministic algorithm.
+Using the simple observation that the randomized complexity of a problem is at most its deterministic complexity, we will then obtain a contradiction with Theorem 4.10.
+Our proof is similar to Chang et al. [16, Theorem 6], and the coloring algorithm follows the idea of Barenboim et al. [11, Remark 3.6].